 Grow NJ Kids

-Grow NJ Kids, New Jersey’s Quality Rating Improvement System, is an initiative to raise the quality of child care and early learning across the state.
-Programs who choose to participate are provided with training along with on-site quality improvement technical assistance and access to information on the most current evidence-based practices.
+Grow NJ Kids, NJ’s Quality Rating Improvement System, helps raise the quality of child care and early learning across the state.
+Programs that choose to participate receive resources that help them raise their quality and continuously improve their programs.

 After You've Been Approved